-Networking, Partnerships: The Essence of Ubuntu
+Networking, Partnerships: the Essence of Ubuntu

-While the concept exists in its variant forms throughout the continent, African scholars have tended to give it different shades of meanings which really boils down to humanness' as opposed to 'animal like behaviour'.
-However, in South Africa, the concept of Ubuntu carries its own regional perspective.
+While the concept exists in its variant forms throughout the continent, 14 African scholars have tended to giving it different shades of meanings which really all boil down to 'humanness' as opposed to 'animal like behaviour'.
+15 However, in South Africa, the concept of Ubuntu carries its own regional perspective.
 For instance, Desmond Tutu, Anglican Archbishop Emeritus defines Ubuntu as:

-'A person is a person through other persons.'
+A person is a person through other persons.'
 I would not know how to be a human being at all except (that) I learned this from other human beings.
 We are made for a delicate network of relationships, of interdependence.
 We are meant to complement each other.
 All kinds of things go horribly wrong when we break that fundamental Law of our being.
-Not even the most powerful nation can be completely self-sufficient.
+Not even the most powerful nation can be completely self-sufficient.16

 According to this definition, Ubuntu implies a web of human relationships in which Africans are engaged.
 These relations are characterised by the spirit of interdependence and mutual trust as people rely on each other in everyday life.
-In his work, Ubuntu, An Ethic for a New South Africa, Augustine Shutte spells out the implications of the ethic of Ubuntu in the context of democratic South Africa.
-Shutte defines the core of Ubuntu as the dependence of a person on "...personal relations with others to exercise..." with a view to "develop and fulfil those capacities that make one a person."
+In his work, Ubuntu, an Ethic for a New South Africa, Augustine Shutte spells out the implications of the ethic of Ubuntu in the context of democratic South Africa.
+Shutte define the core of Ubuntu as the dependence of a person on "...personal relations with others to exercise..." with a view to "develop and fulfil those capacities that make one a person."
 African community life experienced "as an interpersonal network of relationships, is thus the fundamental value in traditional Africa thought."
-Shutte concludes stating that, "One's life, if all goes well, is a continual becoming more of a person through one's interaction with others.
+Shutte concludes stating that, "One's life, if all goes well, is a continual becoming more of a person through ones interaction with others.
 Personhood comes as a gift from other."

-Gabriel Setiloane, the African theologian, takes this issue further when he states, "This manner of understanding human personality explains the interplay which takes place when people come into contact or live together."
-Thus according to Setiloane, "The essence of being is determined by 'participation' in which humans are always interlocked with one another.
-The human being is not only a 'vital force,' but more: vital
+Gabriel Setiloane, the African theologian, takes this issue further as he states, "This manner of understanding human personality explains the interplay which takes place when